Akshat09-AJ/ChemViAr/README.md

 # ChemViAr
 ## -- APK

-• Download the apk file.
+• Download the apk file from the link and install the apk.

 • Give camera permission.